 I am a perfect

-This affirmation helps me remember that I am made in the “image of God”; thus, my soul is perfect.
-As I am working to unite my mind with the perfection of the soul, I practice keeping my mind in a positive state, avoiding any negative impression and thoughts that are easily overcome through these positive wareness and union with the Divine.
+This affirmation assists me in remembering that I am fashioned in the “image of God”; therefore, my soul is perfect.
+I am, thus, working to unite my mind with the perfection of the soul, and I must keep practicing to keep my mind in a positive state, avoiding any negative impression and thoughts that are easily overcome through these positive wareness and union with the Divine.

 © 2020 Linda Sue Grimes